ystamaritq/reverse-engineer/README.md

 The **public folder** contains all the _**views**_ `(html, css, js) files` used by the project.

 <img src="./Assets/imgs/views_files.png" width = "200px">

+The following js files `login.js`, `members.js`, and `signup.js` have the functionality to handle the interactive elements for web page.

+In this case for example: